sylmarien/ulhpc-school/README.md

 We can now install all the software stack in a single command:

-        resif cleaninstall --swsets-config ~/swsets.yaml core This will install everything using ~/.local/resif as the root of the installation.
+        resif cleaninstall --swsets-config ~/swsets.yaml core This will install everything using `~/.local/resif` as the root of the installation.

+To use this newly installed software stack, source the LOADME file inside of the rootinstall directory (This path should look like this: `~/.local/resif/devel/vx.y-YYYYMMDD/LOADME-vx.y-YYYYMMDD.sh`)

 To learn more about RESIF and how to control more parameters of its usage, please refer to the [documentation](LINK_TO_ADD_HERE) of the tool.